In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Conclusion

 \section{Conclusion}

-Employing the synchrotron XPS technique we have thoroughly studied the niobium subjected to “mid-T baking” and “furnace baking” thermal treatments that has demonstrated high $Q_0$ values on SRF cavities.
-It has been established that the chemical composition of niobium surface treated with BCP is represented by Nb, O, F elements arranged in Nb$_2$O$_{5-x}$/NbO/(Nb + interstitials) structure of the native oxide with a presumable doping with fluorine at least over the depth probed by XPS.
+Employing the synchrotron XPS technique we have thoroughly studied niobium samples subjected to “mid-T baking” and “furnace baking” thermal treatments that have demonstrated high $Q_0$ values on SRF cavities.
+It has been established that the chemical composition of the niobium surface treated with BCP is represented by Nb, O, F elements arranged in Nb$_2$O$_{5-x}$/NbO/(Nb + interstitials) structure of the native oxide with a presumable doping with fluorine at least over the depth probed by XPS.
 The possible role of fluorine in the educed Nb\textsuperscript{+5} to Nb\textsuperscript{+4} reduction under the impact of an X-ray beam at room temperature and during the thermal treatments has been discussed.
 By annealing the niobium samples at \SIrange{200}{400}{\degreeCelsius} in UHV, the kinetics of the native oxide reduction was studied \textit{in-situ}.
 The Nb-C and Nb-P chemical states originating from the interaction with surface impurities such as carbonaceous layer and phosphate ions were quantitatively estimated.
 Because of their low percentage the precipitates of new phases were neither determined by SEM/EDX nor XRD.

-The critical thickness of the Nb$_2$O$_5$ layer of $\approx$\SI{1}{\nano\meter} below which the formation of Nb-C and Nb-P bonds proceeds at high rate has been determined.
-It is proposed to increase the thickness of the native oxide a few nanometers prior to baking in order to explore the impurity-free mid-T baking on cavities.
 The fluorine that had been loaded during BCP was found to increase its surface concentration during baking and to deplete (evidently by outgassing of Nb-F species) at higher temperatures.
-Thus, the interpretation of the results on the previously reported thermal treatments of the chemically processed cavities (including "the mild baking" (\SI{120}{\degreeCelsius}/\SI{48}{\hour}) and “the nitrogen doping”) has to be revised as opposed to the pre-annealed at \SI{800}{\degreeCelsius} (“infusion” with or without nitrogen).
-Further in-depth studies of the the kinetics of the niobium oxide reduction by oxygen dissolution into niobium, since the origin of the discrepancies in the obtained activation energies as well as the types of reaction models of the previously reported data are currently not well understood.
+Thus, this finding would help better understand the performance of the cavities treated with "the mild baking" (\SI{120}{\degreeCelsius}/\SI{48}{\hour}) and “the nitrogen doping” as distinguished from the pre-annealed at \SI{800}{\degreeCelsius} (for example, “infusion” with or without nitrogen).

+The critical thickness of the Nb$_2$O$_5$ layer of $\approx$\SI{1}{\nano\meter} below which the formation of Nb-C and Nb-P bonds proceeds at a high rate has been determined.
+It has been proposed to increase the thickness of the native oxide a few nanometers prior to baking in order to explore the impurity-free mid-T baking on cavities.
+The range of temperature and duration parameters of thermal treatments at which the niobium surface would not be contaminated with impurities is determined, and is of practical importance for the cavity production.